-Appendix F Regulatory and Legislative Framework of the U.S. Restrictions on Trade with and Travel to Cuba Overview of Cuban Imports of Goods and Services and Effects of U.S. Restrictions
+Appendix F Regulatory and Legislative Framework of the U.S. Restrictions on Trade with and Travel to Cuba

 The U.S. restrictions on trade and travel between the United States and Cuba were developed in the course of 11 presidential administrations over more than 55 years.
 The restrictions involve a series of statutory provisions, including amendments to those provisions, presidential orders, and agencies' implementing regulations that provide the framework under which trade with and travel to Cuba are conducted.
 Trade and travel between the United States and Cuba have fluctuated over time as a result of the evolution of the legislation, presidential orders and proclamations, and implementing regulations.